Dr Han Newman, PhD, CPsychol

 Chartered Psychologist status (by research - CPsychol) with the British Psychological Society (BPS).

-Professional Member of the British Association of Sport and Exercise Sciences (BASES).
+Professional Member of the Chartered Association of Sport and Exercise Sciences (CASES).

 Academic Qualifications